Saleh, Martins, Michael, Max, Moritz

 Michael Allan (since 10/2018)

-Michael is a 1st year PhD student on an EPSRC studentship.
+Michael is a 2nd year PhD student funded by an EPSRC DTP studentship.
 He obtained his undergraduate degree from University of Glasgow.
-His PhD focuses on exploring novel reaction media for photocatalytic fuel production.
+Michael’s PhD focuses on exploring novel reaction media for the solar-driven production of hydrogen fuel.

 Saleh Alofi (since 1/2019)